If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Wait: Let it penetrate the fibers for 30 minutes.

-4. Wash: Laundering in hot water completes the process.
+4. Wash: Launder in hot water to finish the job.

 Chlorine Bleach

-Bleach is the nuclear option.
-It kills everything, including allergens (13).
-However, it is harsh on fabrics and only works on non-porous surfaces efficiently.
+Bleach is the last resort.
+It kills everything, including allergens (11), but it is harsh on fabrics and only works efficiently on non-porous surfaces.

 • Machine: Add one cup of bleach to the bleach dispenser.